 • We bring two worldviews together to model how differences can be valued, and information shared through simple, unbiased articles.

+El Space: What’s your process for choosing news stories?
+How do you keep track of trending news and still sleep and keep your sanity?
 Laura: You know how some dogs will chase a ball forever?
 You toss one down the driveway for my Barney and he won’t stop retrieving it—a thousand throws, some day—until you take that slobbery ball away.
 That’s Tim and me with news.
 A thousand stories, and then we take Tim’s slobbery laptop from him.
 While retrieving all that news, we try to determine, given our readers’ limited time, what single story will help them to understand the world a little better.